jamesmorgan/docs/background/introduction.md

 V1.0 of Connext is *live* on the Ethereum mainnet and already being used by some prominent projects in the space to scale their transactions.

 This iteration of Connext features basic transaction support in ETH and the [DAI stablecoin](https://makerdao.com).
 For safety, there are also limits on the maximum capacity of channels and transactions.
-Additionally, this iteration of Connext features only one node - currently hosted by Connext - over which transactions are routed, which can be connected to by any [Connext client](../develop/client.md).
-User's funds are completely noncustodial, though there are instances where payments themselves, while in-flight, may place a trust burden on the node.
+Additionally, this iteration of Connext features only one public node - currently hosted by Connext - over which transactions are routed, which can be connected to by any [Connext client](../develop/client.md).
+Note that Connext is fully open source and many organizations run their own private Connext nodes.

+In Connext, users' funds are completely noncustodial, though there are instances where payments themselves, while in-flight, may place a trust burden on the node.
 For a detailed overview of the trust assumptions and limitations that exist at present, please read [System Limitations](../usage/limitations.md).

-V1.0 is an experiment for the Connext development team to collect usage data on the system and make iterative process towards better ensuring that users *always* have custody over their own funds, even when routing over random and anonymous actors.
-Development of v2.0 of Connext is currently underway which will solve most of the above limitations.
-The coming update will move Connext onto the [CounterFactual Framework](https://www.counterfactual.com/) and enable better state update backups, more abstract conditionality for settling payments, much stronger trust-minimization, and the ability to for anyone to run their own node.
+V1.0 is an experiment for the Connext development team to collect usage data on the system and make iterative process towards better ensuring that users *always* have custody over their own funds, even when update packets are routed over random and anonymous actors.
+Development of v2 of Connext is currently underway which will solve most of the above limitations.
+The coming update will move Connext onto the [CounterFactual Framework](https://www.counterfactual.com/) and enable better state update backups, more abstract conditionality for settling payments, much stronger trust-minimization, and the ability for nodes to communicate with each other.

-At that time, we intend to shut down the Connext-hosted node completely to make the system entirely peer to peer.
+At that time, we intend to shut down the Connext-hosted node completely and let the network be fully p2p.